G0urmetD/SubDiverge/README.md

 # SubDiverge

 ## Description
 Another subdomain tool with HTTP/HTTPS probe.
-The Tool is designed to find subdomains with subfinder (fast) and probe the subdomains with HTTP and HTTPS.
+The Tool is designed to find subdomains with subfinder (fast), assetfinder and probe the subdomains with HTTP and HTTPS.
 Everything will printed out nicely formatted and colorized.

 ## Help
 ```bash